Himadri Barman

 Postdoctoral Research Fellow

-Dr. Himadri Barman is an accomplished theoretical physicist specializing in condensed matter physics with a particular emphasis on many-body physics.
-His expertise includes the Mott transition, high-temperature superconductivity, Kondo effect, and Anderson transition.
-To tackle the complexity of many-body problems, Dr. Barman employs sophisticated numerical methods such as the dynamical mean-field theory (DMFT).
-He has made significant contributions to the field by independently modifying a semi-analytical quantum impurity solver, the local moment approach, within the DMFT framework, and demonstrating its superiority over other contemporary impurity solvers.
+Dr. Gour Jana is an accomplished theoretical physicist specializing in condensed matter physics, focusing particularly on many-body physics.
+His areas of expertise encompass the Mott transition, high-temperature superconductivity, Kondo effect, and Anderson transition.
+To address the intricate nature of many-body problems, Dr. Jana utilizes advanced numerical methods such as the dynamical mean-field theory (DMFT).
+He has made notable contributions to the field by independently modifying a semi-analytical quantum impurity solver, the local moment approach, within the DMFT framework, and illustrating its superiority over other contemporary impurity solvers.

-Dr. Barman's research has extended to the study of transport and optical properties of the disordered Hubbard model using DMFT.
-In recent years, he has broadened his interests to include non-Hermitian (PT-symmetric) many-body physics and physics-informed machine-learning problems.
-With his extensive knowledge and experience, Dr. Barman has made significant contributions to the field of theoretical physics and is a respected member of the scientific community.
+Dr. Jana's research has further delved into the study of transport and optical properties of the disordered Anderson-Hubbard model.
+With his vast knowledge and experience, Dr. Jana has made significant advancements in the field of theoretical physics and is a valued member of the scientific community.